 I love walking tours when I travel in general.
 They’re a great way to meet people when solo traveling.
 If those people happen to be creepy weirdos, it’s very easy to escape them when the tour is over.
 Also you learn lots of fun facts on tours, and I love fun facts.
 But the Garden District is the perfect neighborhood for a walking tour because you really need a guide to tell you all about the history behind the different buildings and monuments and help you find the best things to do in the Garden District.

-I recommend the Two Chicks Walking Tour because our guide was a sassy lady and sassy ladies are the best kind of lady.
+I recommend the Two Chicks Walking Tour for finding the best things to do in the Garden District because our guide was a sassy lady and sassy ladies are the best kind of lady.
 I’m sure that even if you happen to be a man, you will enjoy being led around town by a sassy lady.
 The tour was informative and encompassed the two main features of the Garden District: fancy homes and the Lafayette Cemetery No 1.
 As usual, I will be generous and share with you:

 THREE FUN FACTS: Things to do in the Garden District